God's Methods of Communication

 2 Cor.
 11:14

-The Book of Numbers in the Hebrew Scriptures / Old Testament contains two examples of some very limited communication methods used by God, both of which would have serious consequences if anyone didn't immediately and almost subconsciously choose to ignore them.
+The Book of Numbers in the Hebrew Scriptures / Old Testament contains two examples of some very limited communication methods used by God.
+Both would have serious deleterious consequences if we didn't ignore these verses.

 It seems that not only does the Bible describe a God who is a very poor communicator, but that the Bible itself is communicated very poorly.